 Inability to Climb Stairs

 There are lots of reasons why someone will struggle with stairs, even short ones!
 Perhaps Uncle Tommy fell and broke a bone in his leg?
 Maybe Cousin Jane had a stroke and now struggles with limited movement on one side of her body.
-Whatever the reason, if your home has more than one floor you could find yourself becoming the “gopher” for the patient or you could simplify your life by installing a chair lift. is fairly simple.
+Whatever the reason, if your home has more than one floor you could find yourself becoming the “gopher” for the patient or you could simplify your life by installing a chair lift.
+How to choose a stairlift is fairly simple.
 Take the measurements of your stairwell and provide the reason behind your purchase and a salesperson will find the right model to suit your needs.
 Installation is often easy and doesn’t take very long.
 Before you know it, your friend or loved one can get a little taste of freedom to move about the house!

 Help!
 I Can’t Breathe!